 The cost of a Wikipedia page ranges from free (if you do it yourself) to tens of thousands of dollars (if you hire a top-tier firm).
-The actual number depends on your situation, and frankly, the cost of creating the page is often less important than whether the page will survive once it is created.
+The actual number depends on your situation.
+The cost of creating the page matters less than whether the page will survive once it is created.

 Here is an honest look at the different approaches and what you are actually paying for at each level.